 The reputation of The Peer was enhanced during the week of the V.R.C.
 Spring Meeting, whereas that of Abercorn’s was tarnished.
 There were, however, legitimate excuses for the son of Chester in failing to run up to his best form in his three appearances.
 Intermittently during his three and four-year-old seasons, Abercorn suffered from shelly feet, and Payten couldn’t always work him as hard as he wished.
 Moreover, the chestnut seemed easy prey to any wayward nail from a blacksmith’s hammer.
-Such was the case in the days leading up to the Victoria Derby although the trouble on the training ground wasn’t made public and he went out at evens.
+Such was the case in the days leading up to the Victoria Derby although the trouble on the training ground wasn’t made public and he went out at even money.
 Harry Rayner, on the other hand, was able to give The Australian Peer the perfect training regimen and the colt ran out an easy winner on the hard ground by a length from the courageous Abercorn, who for the second successive time had to share the spoils in a dead-heat with Niagara.

-Weeks before old Harry had encouraged William Gannon to take the generous odds on offer about The Peer for the Victoria Derby-Melbourne Cup double, not that Gannon needed much prodding.
+Weeks before old Harry had encouraged William Gannon to take the generous odds on offer about The Peer for the Victoria Derby-Melbourne Cup feature double, not that Gannon needed much prodding.
 Such was the impression the Derby winner made and the potential liabilities bookmakers held on the race that he was installed a 6/1 second-favourite for the Melbourne Cup with Abercorn and Niagara blowing out to 20/1.
 Rayner had already trained one Cup winner for Gannon with Arsenal and was confident about another.
 Alas, Dunlop upset the party that year in race record time, but The Australian Peer at least franked his Derby victory by finishing a good third.
 Niagara and Abercorn weren’t disgraced in finishing fourth and fifth respectively on a ground that was as hard as bell metal.
 On the final day of the meeting in a three-horse contest for the weight-for-age Canterbury Plate (2 ¼ miles), The Australian Peer again proved too good for Abercorn with the Cup winner a very distant third.
 Not unnaturally, sportsmen began to assume that Abercorn’s early reputation was overblown and Darebin’s son was the superior horse.